frontendnetwork/Veganify-API/README.md

 npm run start:dev
 ```

-Before commiting any changes, you need to make sure that your code passes the linter and the tests.
+Before committing any changes, you need to make sure that your code passes the linter and the tests.
 Run `npm run lint` and `npm run test` to check if everything is ok.

 ### Updating the Vegan and Non-Vegan ingredient lists

-Before commiting changes to the `isnotvegan.json` and `isvegan.json` lists, format and process them by running the following command:
+Before committing changes to the `isnotvegan.json` and `isvegan.json` lists, format and process them by running the following command:

 ```bash
 npm run process:vegan